 - To locate and repair disk errors we need to add some extra parameters with chkdsk command.

 - You can get this parameter using the command chkdsk /?

 - Here chkdsk command checks the disk drive for errors

 - /R Locates bad sectors and recovers readable information

-- In addition, you can add /X to Forces the volume to dismount first if necessary.
+- In addition, you can add /X to Force the volume to dismount first if necessary.

 The command to repair disk errors is chkdsk C: /f /f